rubyonrailsfourbook/book/03-static-content/01-static-html.markdown

 	$ git commit -m "First Commit"

 ## Static Content
 Every site needs static content.
-Static content is place where such information as contact and about is place.
+Static content is the place where information like contact details and about the company is placed.
 This should not be changed often.
 So it should be ok if place the content in the source code.

 ## Complete Static Pages

 These pages are static.
 The are not changed in any way by rails.
-Pages like this can be place in `public` folder.
+Pages like this are placed in the `public` folder.
 For example you can place this code in a file in the `public` in file called `sample_page.html`.

 	<html>
 		<head>